 Lymphedema and breast cancer

-Lymphedema is the increased buildup of lymphatic fluid in the body due to the rate of accumulation of the fluid being higher than the rate of fluid removal.
-It does not happen overnight.
-This gradual process could take years to develop into a chronic disease.
+For some people, lymphemdema and breast cancer go hand in hand.
 Sometimes lymphoceles could develop, which are a collection of lymph fluids that are not surrounded by a cellular lining.
 This is often caused by surgery related to cancer and gynecological health issues.

 Lymphedema could develop as a result of chemotherapy or surgical treatments for cancer.
 For example, a study of 313 patients in Ghana with breast cancer found that nearly 10% of the sample developed lymphedema in the axillary (armpit) lymph node.